Financing Your Legal Education

 Your institutional scholarship should be visible as part of your aid package.
 If you are an incoming law student who has been awarded an instiutional scholarship, and it is not part of your aid package, please contact the Office of Admissions for assistance.
 If you are a current law student with an institutional scholarship, and it is not part of your aid package, please contact Lidiette Esquivel at scholarships@law.miami.edu.

-If the Office of Financial Assistance and Employment has requested additional documentation to complete your financial aid package, it should be submitted via the Document Submission Form.
-Documents may include proof of citizenship, selective service requirement, amended tax return, and other documents required by the Office of Financial Assistance and Employment.
+If the Office of Financial Assistance and Employment has requested additional documentation to complete your financial aid package, it should be submitted via the Grad/Law Document Submission Form.
+Documents may include proof of citizenship, amended tax returns, and other documents required by the Office of Financial Assistance and Employment.

-Once you have accepted your loans, the Office of Financial Assistance and Employment electronically submits the certified loan to the Department of Education.
-The Department of Education acknowledges the certified loan(s) and conducts a credit check for the Graduate PLUS Loan.
+Once you have accepted your loans, the Office of Financial Assistance and Employment electronically submits the certified loan to the Department of Education (DOE).
+The DOE acknowledges the certified loan(s) and conducts a credit check for the Graduate PLUS Loan.
 The DOE will send you an email and a paper confirmation of the credit decision.
 In the event you are denied, the letter will provide the additional steps required to be approved.

 • 4.
 Complete the Required Documentation with the Federal Government (March - July)

-Once you have notified the University which loans you are accepting, you must visit studentaid.gov to complete these documents:
+Once you have decided which loans you are accepting, you must complete the documents for those loans at studentaid.gov.
+You can learn more about completing these documents here

 • Annual Student Loan Acknowledgement (recommended)